Founded in United Kingdom

 Family reunification under the Tech Visa Program isn’t limited to your spouse or children.
 Eligible family members typically encompass:

-• the spouse or registered partner
+• The spouse or registered partner

-• minor or dependent children
+• Minor or dependent children

-• dependent first-degree relatives
+• Dependent first-degree relatives

-• minor siblings (if they are under the legal custody of the Tech Visa holder)
+• Minor siblings (if they are under the legal custody of the Tech Visa holder)

 The specific criteria for eligible family members are defined by the Portuguese Immigration and Borders Service (SEF), ensuring a clear and straightforward process.